sharanm2/postgres---docker-/README.md

             When you define a named volume in a Docker Compose file, like "mydata," you are creating a place to store data outside the container's life cycle.
 The data is managed by Docker, and it's like having a virtual hard drive accessible to the containers that use it.

+        for more info about what is volume and types of volume  :https://medium.com/techmormo/how-do-docker-volumes-enable-persistence-for-containers-docker-made-easy-4-2093a1783b87